Craig Wuest: Earthstar in Germany

 Craig Wuest was an admirer of electronic music pioneer Klaus Schulze, with whom he struck up a correspondence.
 Schulze encouraged Wuest and Earthstar to come to Germany, intending to sign them to his Innovative Communications record label.
 Wuest sold his grand piano, which had played a prominent part on Salterbarty Tales, to finance the move.
 Other Earthstar musicians joined Wuest in Germany to work on French Skyline, the group's second album, While much of French Skyline was recorded at Klaus Schulze studios in Hambühren, West Germany, Schulze's label never signed Earthstar.
 The group was instead signed by Hamburg-based Sky Records.

-The group recorded four albums primarily in Germany and France for Sky: French Skyline (1989), Atomkraft?
+The group recorded four albums primarily in Germany and France for Sky: French Skyline (1979), Atomkraft?
 Nein, Danke!
 (1981), Humans Only (1982), and Sleeper, the Nightlifer, which was never released.
 The New Gibraltar Encyclopedia of Progressive Rock credits Wuest as being the mastermind behind Earthstar's sound and comments on French Skyline and Atomkraft?
 Nein, Danke!: "Wuest's vision propels these two albums, his desire apparently is to create music that doesn't necessarily suggest a particular instrument, rather creates a new texture."
 Wuest co-produced French Skyline with Klaus Schulze and served as producer for the other Earthstar albums recorded during this period.

-Wuest is also notable for his heavy use of the mellotron and the Birotron, a very rare tape loop instrument which could sustain notes beyond eight seconds.
+Wuest is also notable for his heavy use of the mellotron and the Birotron, a very rare tape loop instrument which could sustain notes beyond eight seconds.Some of Craig's friends like Pete Hyrnio, Carl Goodhines and John Castello were local musicians who also used it from time to time.
 Wuest was the only keyboardist at the time other than Rick Wakeman who recorded albums on which he played the Birotron.